 We would expect the Google Pixel 2 to hit the price-points as above – we hope lower – though possibly with higher storage at lower prices.

-Google Pixel 2: What we want
+Google Pixel 2 Preview: 5 things we want to see

 1. A more enticing starting price